hughbien/assertive/README.md

     OK (1 tests)

-Or pass the base filename to run tests grouped in it:
+Or pass the filename to run tests grouped in it:

     % a.out math_test.c
     ....